Pylons/pyramid/docs/narr/zca.rst

-If you are willing to disuse the "global" ZCA APIs and use the method interface of a registry instead, you need only know how to obtain the :mod:`pyramid` component registry.
+If you are willing to disuse the "global" ZCA APIs and use the method interface of a registry instead, you need only know how to obtain the :app:`Pyramid` component registry.

 There are two ways of doing so:

 - use the :func:`pyramid.threadlocal.get_current_registry`
-  function within :mod:`pyramid` view or model code.
-This will always return the "current" :mod:`pyramid` application registry.
+  function within :app:`Pyramid` view or model code.
+This will always return the "current" :app:`Pyramid` application registry.

-- use the attribute of the :term:`request` object named ``registry`` in your :mod:`pyramid` view code, eg. ``request.registry``.
-This is the ZCA component registry related to the running :mod:`pyramid` application.
+- use the attribute of the :term:`request` object named ``registry`` in your :app:`Pyramid` view code, eg. ``request.registry``.
+This is the ZCA component registry related to the running :app:`Pyramid` application.

 See :ref:`threadlocals_chapter` for more information about :func:`pyramid.threadlocal.get_current_registry`.